 The first assessment, published earlier this year (FPF reported), investigated PFAS alternatives for ten short-term food packaging materials and found alternatives for four of them: wraps and liners, plates, food boats, and pizza boxes.
 For this second assessment, DoE reevaluated the definitions of the six materials where they did not identify safe PFAS alternatives.
 The DoE is proposing to update the definitions for the second assessment “to focus less on specific examples of food packaging products and more on the general functions of food packaging during the serving and transport of freshly prepared food.”

 The draft scoping document also lists the PFAS alternatives the DoE plans to consider in the second assessment, as well as those not under consideration.
-Comments on the draft scope of the second alternatives assessment are currently being accepted.
+Comments on the draft scope of the second alternatives assessment are being accepted through July 2021.

 DoE (May 24, 2021).
 “Draft scope for the second PFAS in food packaging alternatives assessment.”